 Free Download of the classic movie Rhythm in the Clouds

 Pop Quiz: Which actor in this movie is the twenty-third Great Grandson of King Henry II? . . . .
-And for extra credit, which actor in this movie is the twenty-third Great Grandson of Robert de Vere, Earl of Oxford (better known as Robin Hood) . . . .
-Time’s up . . . .
-Warren Hull, the square jawed blue eyed leading man.
+And for extra credit, which actor is a direct descendant of the real Robin Hood? . . . .
+Warren Hull, the square jawed blue-eyed leading man.

 His parents were Quaker immigrants to America, and with his deep and resonant ‘radio voice’ the tall, dark and handsome man found his first jobs as a singer on radio programs.
 With his rugged good-looks it wasn’t long until Warner Brothers put him on the big screen as a Hollywood actor.
 While he never became a super-star, he had a marvelous career in movie after movie until returning to radio as a game show host, and later becoming a television game show host and moderator.

 The star of this comedy, Patricia Ellis, grew up in show business.
 Her step-father was a famous producer of Broadway musical shows.
 Growing up behind the Broadway curtains, she watched and learned acting from the leading ladies.
 During rehearsals she learned to sing and dance, and even helped the backstage lighting and costume workers.

 After graduating from the private Gardner School for girls she appeared in some of her father’s productions.
 One evening a Warner Brothers executive watched her perform and after the show asked her to do a screen test.
 Warner Brothers signed her to a movie contract, and by the time this movie was produced she always had leading roles.
 Four years after making this movie Patricia would marry a wealthy businessman from Kansas City, leaving Hollywood behind and enjoying the rest of her life as a wife and mother.